Beautiful Surprise: Commercial reception

 Beautiful Surprise was released in the US on August 28, 2012; it debuted and peaked at number 23 on the Billboard 200 album chart with first week sales of 13,000 copies.
-In addition, the album reached the top ten of both the Billboard Independent Albums chart and the Top R&B/Hip-Hop Albums chart, peaking at number 4 on number 6, respectively.
+In addition, the album reached the top ten of both the Billboard Independent Albums chart and the Top R&B/Hip-Hop Albums chart, peaking at number 4 and number 6, respectively.
 It marked her highest-charting entry after 2004's More.
 Commenting on its commercial success, Tamia elaborated, "considering I don't have a television show or anything else like that pushing the music, this is definitely a testament to R&B and its fans.
 Fans are out there supporting the music."
 The album has sold 65,000 copies in the US as of May 2015.

 The album received a Grammy Award nomination for Best R&B Album in 2013.
-To promote her Beautiful Surprise, Tamia performed as an opening act on R. Kelly's Single Ladies Tour.
+To promote Beautiful Surprise, Tamia performed as an opening act on R. Kelly's Single Ladies Tour.
 The album's first single, "Beautiful Surprise", became her biggest hit in a decade, reaching number 24 on the US Hot R&B/Hip-Hop Songs chart.
 It earned a Grammy Award nomination for Best R&B Song.
 The album's second and final single, "Give Me You", was less successful but became a top twenty hit on the Adult R&B Songs chart.